DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-transport-auth.md

 ~~~

-# Proxy Considerations {#proxy}
+# Intermediary Considerations {#intermediary}

 Since Transport Authentication authenticates the underlying transport by
-leveraging TLS keying material exporters, it cannot be transparently
+leveraging TLS keying material exporters, it cannot be transparently forwarded
-forwarded by proxies that terminate TLS.
-However it can be sent over
+by HTTP intermediaries.
+HTTP intermediaries that support this specification will
-proxied connections when TLS is performed end-to-end (e.g., when using
+validate the authentication received from the client themselves, then let the
-HTTP CONNECT proxies).
+upstream HTTP server using some other mechanism.

 # Security Considerations {#security}